 NATO Support and Procurement Agency (NSPA)

-The NATO Support and Procurement Agency (NSPA) brings together NATO’s logistics and procurement support activities in a single organisation, providing integrated multinational support solutions for NATO Allies and partners.
-It is a fully customer-funded agency, operating on a “no profit - no loss” basis.
+The NATO Support and Procurement Agency (NSPA) is NATO’s main services provider, delivering a broad spectrum of integrated capabilities for the Alliance, its member nations and partners.
+The Agency brings together NATO’s logistics support and procurement activities, providing effective and cost-efficient multinational support solutions.
+NSPA is a customer-funded agency, operating on a "no profit - no loss" basis.

 More background information